 Reset this PC

 Additional settings

 Current settings:

-Restore apps and settings that came with this PC
+Restore apps and settings that came with h this PC

 Download and reinstall Windows

+Change settings

-Change settings Cloud download can use more than 4 GB of dat
+Cloud download can use more than 4 GB of data.

-Back Next Cancel
+Learn more Back Next Cancel

 7. Choose your settings options and follow the instructions on screen.
 Click Confirm then Next to continue.